 3. Get Spooked at a Haunted House

 Love a good thrill?
-Check out one of these haunted houses, where the screams can be heard from near and far!
+Check out a haunted house, where the screams can be heard from near and far!

 4. Visit a Pumpkin Patch